 It’s also important to consider where this session will take place and how long it should last before anyone arrives.
 Make sure everyone knows their roles so that everything goes smoothly.

-Also important is ensuring that those chosen represent users or audience members who fall under specific target category/s of interest being investigated.
+It is also important to ensure that those chosen represent users or audience members who fall into the specific target category or categories of interest being investigated.

 Source: Purple Griffon

-There are often incentives required when recruiting participants for FGs.
-Incentives could be monetary compensation or vouchers for free products or services related to the study.
+When recruiting participants for FGs, incentives are often required.
+These could be monetary compensation or vouchers for free products or services related to the study.

 Another good idea is providing food and drinks during a session as it will keep them energized, which might help with their concentration levels and prolong the duration they are willing to stay engaged for this activity.